 We benefit from the leadership and experience of our senior management team and depend on their continued services to successfully implement our business strategy.
-Other than our Chief Executive Officer, William D. Zollars, we have not entered into employment agreements with members of our management.
-We also anticipate entering into an agreement with James D. Staley, currently President and Chief Executive Officer of Roadway.
+Other than our Chief Executive Officer, William D. Zollars, we have not entered into employment agreements with members of our current management.
+We also have entered into a five-year employment agreement with James D. Staley, currently President and Chief Executive Officer of Roadway, to become effective upon the closing of the merger.
 The loss of key personnel could have a material adverse effect on our operating results, business or financial condition.